-- · Routing, Mobile and Telematics;
+- Routing, Mobile and Telematics;

-- Transportation Management;
+- Transportation Management and ecommerce enablement;

-- Customs & Regulatory Compliance
+- Customs & Regulatory Compliance;

-- Trade Data;
+- Trade Data:

 - Global Logistics Network Services; and

 - Broker & Forwarder Enterprise Systems.

-Powered by the Logistics Technology Platform, Descartes' applications are modular and interoperable to allow organizations the flexibility to deploy them quickly within an existing portfolio of solutions.
+The Descartes applications forming part of the Logistics Technology Platform are modular and interoperable to allow organizations the flexibility to deploy them quickly within an existing portfolio of solutions.
 Implementation is streamlined because these solutions use web-native or wireless user interfaces and are pre-integrated with the GLN.
 With interoperable and multi-party solutions, Descartes' solutions are designed to deliver functionality that can enhance a logistics operation's performance and productivity both within the organization and across a complex network of partners.

-Descartes' GLN community members enjoy extended command of operations and accelerated time-to-value relative to many alternative logistics solutions.
+Descartes' GLN community members extended command of operations and accelerated time-to-value relative to many alternative logistics solutions.
 Given the inter-enterprise nature of logistics, quickly gaining access to partners is paramount.
-For this reason, Descartes has focused on growing a community that strategically attracts and retains relevant logistics parties. joining the GLN community, companies find that a number of their trading partners are already members with an existing connection to the GLN.
-This helps to minimize the time required to integrate Descartes' logistics management applications and to begin realizing results.
+For this reason, Descartes has focused on growing a community that strategically attracts and retains relevant logistics parties.
+Upon joining the GLN community, many companies find that a number of their trading partners are already members with an existing connection to the GLN.
+This helps to minimize the time required to Descartes' logistics integrate management applications and to begin realizing results.
 Descartes is committed to continuing to expand community membership.
 Companies that join the GLN community or extend their participation find a single place where their entire logistics network can exist regardless of the range of transportation modes, the number of trading partners or the variety of regulatory agencies.